Fact (because I say so): TBC > Cata > MoP > WoD = WotLK

 Check out these addons:

 TalentSwitch: Automatically swaps talents on your actionbars when you change talents, and updates your macros to match.
-Set up your own rules for changing macro text for each talent.
+Save your favourite talent builds.
+(Updated for 7.0)

 Edit: Yxiomel, your numbers are right.
 The main benefit of Flare (other than just being another strong DoT) is that it is good to cast when your other spells are weak.